Weaving the famous piña cloth at Molo, Panay, Philippines, Circa 1910 (Underwood & Underwood)

 Embroiderers (Postcard, circa 1920)

-For the public to gain a better understanding of the historical, cultural, and economic significance of Philippine textiles, The Hinabi Project Team, in partnership with US and Philippine organizations, has set three main goals: the creation of a textile collection, documentation of the fabric production, and public presentations through exhibitions, lectures and workshops of Philippine textiles.
+For the public to gain a better understanding of the historical, cultural, and economic significance of Philippine textiles, The Hinabi Project Team, in partnership with US and Philippine organizations, have set several goals: the creation of a textile collection, documentation of the fabric production, and public presentations through exhibitions, lectures and workshops of Philippine textiles; work with NGO partners to development sustainable economic programs that support artisan families.

 THP's first exhibition, Piña: An Enduring Philippine Fabric, was held at the Asian Art Museum of San Francisco in 2015 and focused on the Visayas and piña (textiles woven from the leaves of the Red Spanish Pineapple variety.
 In 2017, the focus will be on Mindanao with Weavers of Peace and Dreams: Textile Arts of Mindanao to be held at the historic Mills Building in San Francisco.